GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/07.361-370/08.We're-Bound-for-the-Land-of-the-Pure/docs.md

 Title | We're Bound for the Land of the Pure |
 Key | D Major |
 Titles | Will you go |
-First Line | We&#039;re bound for the land of the pure and the holy |
+First Line | We're bound for the land of the pure and the holy |
 Author | Anon.
 Year | 1941
 Composer| Unknown |